Prince Edward Island Lands Protection Act Explained

 How much land can a non-resident buy on PEI without approval?

-How is shoreline frontage measured?
+How is shore frontage measured?

 Can non-residents apply to exceed the limits?